P1xt/p1xt-guides/topic-guides/angular.md

 - [ ]  Project: Utilize everything you've learned to create a comprehensive portfolio that showcases your ability with Angular, refactoring earlier projects as necessary to bring them up to the standard of your current abilities.

 ## Bonus - advanced
+- [ ]  Official Docs: [Ionic Framework](https://ionicframework.com/) Study thoroughly, then refactor any previous project into a mobile app using Ionic
 - [ ]  Project: Make an open source contribution to a project you use
 - [ ]  Project: [Google Code Jam](https://code.google.com/codejam/past-contests) - complete one round of any past contest using TypeScript
 - [ ]  Project: Clone a substantial production website (on the level of Medium, Twitter, etc)